iiasa/ece-docs/iamc.rst

 Naming conventions and standards
 --------------------------------

-Read more about guidelines for :ref:`variables` and :ref:`regions`.
+Read more about guidelines and naming conventions for :ref:`variables` and :ref:`regions`.

 Project "templates"
 -------------------